 What techniques can be employed to expedite the composting process?

-Several techniques can be used to speed up the composting process.
-These include shredding or chopping the organic material into smaller pieces, turning the compost pile regularly to add oxygen and mix the materials, and maintaining a proper balance of carbon and nitrogen-rich materials.
+You can speed up composting by shredding or chopping organic material into smaller pieces.
+Turn the compost pile regularly to add oxygen and mix the materials.
+Maintain a proper balance of carbon- and nitrogen-rich materials.
+Add compost activators or inoculants to accelerate the process further.

 How can you ascertain when compost is mature and ready to use?

-A simple test to determine if compost is mature is to place a handful in a plastic bag and seal it for a few days.
-If condensation forms inside the bag, the compost is not yet mature.
+Mature compost looks dark, feels crumbly, and smells pleasantly earthy.
+It no longer resembles the original materials.
+To test maturity, place a handful in a plastic bag and seal it for a few days.
+If condensation forms inside the bag, the compost still needs more time.

 What are the consequences of applying immature compost to plants?